What is urban tree canopy?

 What is the Equitable Tree Canopy program?

-The Equitable Tree Canopy (ETC) program, administered by Portland Parks & Recreation (PP&R) under the Portland Clean Energy Community Benefits Fund (PCEF) oversight, is a community-centered initiative aimed at enhancing urban forests and tree canopies in Portland.
-Established to promote healthy, resilient communities through green infrastructure, the program's objectives include planting at least 15,000 trees on public and private property, maintaining tree health, fostering community engagement, and supporting workforce development in the tree establishment and maintenance industry.
-Through strategic partnerships and stakeholder collaboration, the ETC program seeks to address environmental equity, combat urban heat islands, and create sustainable urban environments for future generations.
+The Equitable Tree Canopy (ETC) program is implemented by Portland Parks & Recreation (PP&R) with funding and direction from the Portland Clean Energy Community Benefits Fund (PCEF).
+It is a community-centered initiative aimed at enhancing urban forests and tree canopies in our city.
+Established to promote healthy, resilient communities through green infrastructure, and with a focus primarily on street trees, the program's objectives include planting at least 15,000 trees on public and private property, maintaining tree health, fostering community engagement, and supporting workforce development in the tree establishment and maintenance industry.
+Through strategic partnerships and stakeholder collaboration, the ETC program seeks to address environmental equity and combat urban heat islands.

 The Portland Clean Energy Community Benefits Fund